 - They are applying for their visa at the same time and in the same location as you

-- You and your dependant are both nationals of one of the countries listed in Appendix H of the Immigration Rules
+- You and your dependant are both nationals of one of the countries listed at paragraph ST 22.1 of the UK Immigration Rules

 They must still meet the same financial requirements, but they do not have to provide any evidence of this with their application.
 They will still have to provide all other documents.

 We strongly recommend that they still obtain evidence that they meet the financial requirements, even though they do not need to submit it.
 This is because the Home Office can ask them for it at any point while they are processing the application and usually only allow a short time (a few days) in which to provide it.

 If you are making a visa application to amend or change your current visa in the UK, your dependants must apply at the same time as you.